FL0RIC/manycubes/README.md

 # ManyCubes
-ManyCubes is a website where you can host minecraft server.
+ManyCubes is a website where you can host minecraft server and maybe more in the futur !